Mega Man: The Power Battle

 Miscellaneous

 Other power-ups: An Energy Tank (no appropriate palette exists in the ROM), a Weapon Tank, and...a large bolt?
 The first two have obvious purposes, but bolts are usually used as currency in Mega Man games.
-Perhaps this game once had a shop?
+Perhaps, similar to other Capcom games, this game once had a shop.

 A green orb, similar to the pink health bonuses given at the end of a stage.
-Either this would be a weapon pickup (made redundant, since weapons are filled up at the end of a stage anyway), or a larger health bonus.
+This would have been either a weapon pickup (again, redundant in the final game), or a larger health bonus.
+They may also have been a bonus item for points, much like the orbs dropped by enemies in the first Mega Man title.

 Other Unused Graphics

-Should appear above the weapon meter, but doesn't.
+Should have appeared above the weapon meter, but doesn't.

 The top of this machine in the Wily Fortress is technically used, but it's always out of view.